ansariowais669-hub/Machine-Learning-World/Learning_ML/Linear_Regression/README.md

 - Used Polynomial Feature Expansion to model non-linear relationships.
 - Studied the effect of L2 Regularization through Ridge Regression.
 - Studied the effect of L1 Regularization through Lasso Regression.
+- Studied Elastic Net Regression as a combination of L1 and L2 regularization.
 - Observed how the regularization parameter `alpha` influences model complexity and coefficient behavior.
 - Studied how increasing `alpha` causes coefficient shrinkage.
 - Explored why larger coefficients are affected more strongly by L2 regularization.
 - Learned that L1 regularization can shrink some coefficients completely to zero.
+- Studied how `l1_ratio` controls the balance between L1 and L2 regularization in Elastic Net.
 - Applied Ridge Regression to a high-degree polynomial model to study the effect of different regularization strengths.
 - Applied Lasso Regression to a high-degree polynomial model to study the effect of different regularization strengths.
 - Studied the bias-variance tradeoff as regularization strength changes.